Mongrel.io User Documentation

 -

 ignoreEmpty: Skips rows that are completely empty or contain only whitespace and delimiters.
-Helps filter out blank lines in your CSV.

 -